MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/customer-accounts.md

     > [!NOTE]
     > If the multi-user credentials were provisioned through the user invitation work flow i.e., there was never an "old user name" for access to a customer, a system generated GUID will be returned in the *UserName* element in version 11.
 In version 12 the multi-user email address will be returned.

-Also of note is that the *ContactInfo* returned via [GetUser](../customer-management-service/getuser.md) for the same person will be automatically synchronized with any new updates that occur after user consolidation.
-Keep in mind that multiple user and contact info system identifiers are assigned to the same person (one user and contact info identifier per person per customer).
-Immediately after consolidation for the person with credentials one@contoso.com, whereas unique user and contact info identifiers are still assigned, you will observe a distinct LastModifiedByUserId and LastModifiedTime (omitted from the table for brevity) within each returned [User](../customer-management-service/user.md) object.
+Also of note is that the Name, Lcid, JobTitle, and ContactInfo user settings for the same person will be automatically synchronized with any updates that occur after user consolidation.
+The LastModifiedByUserId and LastModifiedTime are also in sync across each returned [User](../customer-management-service/user.md) object, unless you had an old username merged and have not updated any user settings since the consolidation.
+> [!NOTE]
+> The TimeStamp differs from the LastModifiedTime.
+All TimeStamp values are unique per User and when you call [UpdateUser](../customer-management-service/updateuser.md) you must include the corresponding user's timestamps (including the address timestamp).

+For example let's say you haven't updated user information for one@contoso.com since prior to consolidation with two@contoso.com and three@contoso.com.
+After consolidation and until the user settings are updated post-consolidation, you will continue to observe a distinct LastModifiedByUserId and LastModifiedTime within each returned [User](../customer-management-service/user.md) object.

 |User Id|Contact Info Id|Permissions|LastModifiedByUserId|
 |-------------|----------------------|----------------|----------------|